mrpmorris/Reducible/Source/Tutorials/04-NestedReducers/README.md

 ### Requirements
 We have a school with zero to many students.
-We need to ensure that the student identified in the `AddStudentAchievement` delta is added to the correct student.
+We need to ensure that the achievement identified in the `AddStudentAchievement` delta is added to the correct student.

 If the student is present in the school, and the student doesn't already have